-Since curves, such as the jump set, the hit or the slow parts of the computed trajectories lie within the potentially high-dimensional ambient space \mathbb{R}^k , it is in general difficult to visualize and understand their shapes and their relative position in terms of a low-dimensional projection.
-As those curves lie within the m-dimensional manifold $M \subset \mathbb{R}^k$ where m < k it is advantageous to visualize them via an m-dimensional parametrization of M. Since M is defined implicitly, and due to its folded nature, such a parametrization is not readily available.
+Since subsets of M such as the jump set, the hit or the slow parts of the computed trajectories may lie within a potentially high-dimensional ambient space \mathbb{R}^k , it is in general difficult to visualize and understand their shapes and their relative position to each other in terms of a low-dimensional projection.
+For simplicity in the following we assume such subsets to be described in terms of a collection of curves.
+As those curves lie within the m-dimensional manifold $M \subset \mathbb{R}^k$ where m < k it is advantageous to visualize them via an m-dimensional parametrization of M. Since M is defined implicitly such a parametrization is not readily available.
+In particular despite the locally valid conclusion of the theorem on implicit functions, due to the generally folded nature of M, one cannot expect to be able to globally construct such a parametrization in terms of a naive approach aiming at closed form expressions by solving the defining equation f(w) = 0for k - m coordinates.

 However, geodesic polar coordinates naturally suggest themselves to be used within this context.
-Due to the dimensionality reduction, visualizing objects on M using polar coordinates allows for a better comprehension of the geometrical relationships.
-If the manifold is twodimensional one can intuitively picture this approach as a means to straighten the manifold and the objects on it onto a plane.
+Reducing the dimensionality from k to m by visualizing objects on M using polar coordinates allows for a better comprehension of their geometrical and topological relationships.
+If the manifold is two-dimensional one can intuitively picture this approach as a means to flatten the manifold and the objects on it onto a plane.
+This flattening is essentially even possible in case Mis not simply connected, cf. Sect.
+5.